r00tstici/writeups/cryptoCTF_2021/Keybase/keybase.md

 ![](AES_CBC_decryption.png)

-for the tests i sent to the server this fake flag:
+for testing i sent to the server this fake flag:

 **CCTF{xxxxxxxxxxxxxxxxxxxxxxxxxx}**